HatAndBread/s2pd/README.md

 ```javascript
 sprite.addAnitimation('blinking-right', 8,3);
 ```
 The default animation for sprites is to run through every frame of the entire image file.
-Since our sprite has multiple animations that would like weird, so let's set the current animation to **'blinking-right'**.
+Since our sprite has multiple animations that would look weird, so let's set the current animation to **'blinking-right'**.
 ```javascript
 sprite.changeAnimationTo('blinking-right);
 ```